Shapla Square

-Shapla Square (শাপলা চত্বর, Shapla Chottor) is a huge sculpture at the heart of Motijheel, a central business district, near the center of Dhaka, the capital of Bangladesh.
+Shapla Square (শাপলা চত্বর, Shapla Chottor) is an iconic landmark and sculpture at the heart of Motijheel, a central business district, near the center of Dhaka, the capital of Bangladesh.
 It depicts a Shapla or water lily (Nymphaea nouchali), the national flower of Bangladesh.
-The sculpture is in the center of a circular fountain.
+It is located in the center of a circular fountain on a roundabout adjacent to the Bangladesh Bank.

 The location also marks a mass grave of the Bangladesh Liberation War of 1971.
+It was a popular spot during the 90s in Dhaka city.